-SECTION 13: PROGRAMMATIC MONITORING
+SECTION 13: PROGRAMMATIC REVIEW

-- Programs are reviewed throughout the year through program support visits, the Desktop Review Tool, fiscal compliance reviews, programmatic compliance reviews, and other onsite reviews as conducted by the ICCB.
+- Programs are reviewed throughout the year through program support visits, DAISI data reviews, fiscal compliance reviews, programmatic compliance reviews, and other onsite or virtual reviews as conducted by the ICCB.
 (Federal and State Policy) - Programs must adhere to policies outlined in the ICCB AEL policy manual and to the ICCB AEL grant agreement.
 (Federal and State Policy) - Programs failing to meet set targets for the National Reporting System are subject to being placed on a probation or watch List.
 (Federal & State Policy)